zvlb/vector/rfcs/2020-12-08-5457-dynamic-sampling.md

 ## Internal Proposal

-I propose two major changes to the `sampler` transform:
+I propose two major changes to the `sample` transform:

 1. Users should be able to create [named](#named-buckets) and [dynamic](#dynamic-buckets) sampling buckets.
 Named buckets are to be created using VRL conditions, dynamic buckets via a proposed